5 powerful sales strategies, examples, and best practices

 To create buyer personas, divide your customers into segments based on shared characteristics—industry, location, demographic, etc. Then, create a single buyer persona profile for each of those segments.

 A buyer persona should include the following information:

-- A fictitious name and title such as “Dana Matthews, CPA”
+- A fictitious name and job title

 - The person’s industry, age, salary, and education